NDJSec/ShadowFramework/README.md

 ```console
 shadow [OPTIONS] COMMAND [ARGS]
 ```
-Runing shadow will give you a list a runnable commands.
+Running shadow will give you a list of runnable commands.

 ## Contributing
 If you would like to contribute to the Shadow Framework please visit the [CONTRIBUTING](CONTRIBUTING.md) page.